AtlasVIA/pet/README.md

 ## Future Development Plans 🚀

 Bounties won during this hackathon will be directly reinvested into **enhancing the platform**:
+- **Stable Coins**: Utilize USDC for donations
+- **Account Abstraction**: Implement account abstraction for easier onboarding.
+- **Chain Abstraction**: No need to settle on one chain, accessable for all chains.
 - **Expanding gamification**: We plan to add more game-like elements to increase user engagement while also boosting donations.
 - **Advanced NFT features**: We will further develop the NFT aspects of the platform, possibly adding customization options, leveling systems, and more.
 - **More chain integrations**: Expand to other EVM-compatible chains and L2 solutions to bring even more users and shelters onboard.